Our Leadership – Jill J. Johnson, MBA

 Key Leadership Roles:

-- Jill is currently the Chair of the Homes for Heroes Foundation board of directors
+- Jill is the past Chair of the Homes for Heroes Foundation board of directors

 - Jill served three terms on the National Small Business Development Center Advisory Board – her second federal-level board appointment – Jill’s appointment to this board was made by a member of the Cabinet of the President of the United States